-Total parenteral nutrition: Total parenteral nutrition (TPN) need not be discontinued when prescribed with VFEND, but does need to be infused through a separate line.
-If infused through a multiple-lumen catheter, TPN needs to be administered using a different port from the one used for VFEND.
-VFEND must not be diluted with 4.2% Sodium Bicarbonate Infusion.
+Total parenteral nutrition (TPN)

+Voriconazole can be infused at the same time as total parenteral nutrition, but must be infused in a separate line.
+If infused through a multiple-lumen catheter, TPN needs to be administered using a different port from the one used for voriconazole.

+Voriconazole must not be diluted with 4.2% Sodium Bicarbonate Infusion.
 Compatibility with other concentrations is unknown.

-This medicinal product must not be mixed with other medicinal products except those mentioned in section 6.6.
+This medicinal product must not be mixed with other medicinal products except those mentioned in section 8.4.

-6.3 Shelf life
+8.2 Shelf-life